 Heiterkeit--blitheness or repose, and Allgemeinheit--generality or breadth, are, then, the supreme characteristics of the Hellenic ideal.
 But that generality or breadth has nothing in common with the lax observation, the unlearned thought, the flaccid execution, which have sometimes claimed superiority in art, on the plea of being "broad" or "general."
 Hellenic breadth and generality come of a culture minute, severe, constantly renewed, rectifying and concentrating its impressions into certain pregnant types.

-The base of all artistic genius is the power of conceiving humanity in a new, striking, rejoicing way, of putting a happy world of its own creation in place of the meaner world of common days, of generating around itself an atmosphere with a novel power of refraction, selecting, transforming, recombining the images it transmits, according to the choice of the imaginative intellect.
-In exercising this power, painting and poetry have a choice of subject almost unlimited.
+The basis of all artistic genius lies in the power of conceiving humanity in a new and striking way, of putting a happy world of its own creation in place of the meaner world of our common days, generating around itself an atmosphere with a novel power of refraction, selecting, transforming, recombining the images it transmits, according to [214] the choice of the imaginative intellect.
+In exercising this power, painting and poetry have a variety of subject almost unlimited.
 The range of characters or persons open to them is as various as life itself; no character, however trivial, misshapen, or unlovely, can resist their magic.
 That is because those arts can accomplish their function in the choice and development of some special situation, which lifts or glorifies a character, in itself not poetical.
-To realise this situation, to define in a chill and empty atmosphere, the focus where rays, in themselves pale and impotent, unite and begin to burn, the artist has to employ the most cunning detail, to complicate and refine upon thought and passion a thousand-fold.
-The poems of Robert Browning supply brilliant examples of this power.
+To realise this situation, to define, in a chill and empty atmosphere, the focus where rays, in themselves pale and impotent, unite and begin to burn, the artist may have, indeed, to employ the most cunning detail, to complicate and refine upon thought and passion a thousand-fold.
+Let us take a brilliant example from the poems of Robert Browning.
 His poetry is pre-eminently the poetry of situations.
 The characters themselves are always of secondary importance; often they are characters in themselves of little interest; they seem to come to him by strange accidents from the ends of the world.
-His gift is shown by the way in which he accepts such a character, and throws it into some situation, or apprehends it in some delicate pause of life, in which for a moment it becomes ideal.
-Take an instance from Dramatis Personae.
-In the poem entitled Le Byron de nos Jours, we have a single moment of passion thrown into relief in this exquisite way.
-Those two jaded Parisians are not intrinsically interesting; they only begin to interest us when thrown into a choice situation.
+His gift is shown by the way in which he accepts such a character, throws it into some situation, or apprehends it in some delicate pause of life, in which for a moment it becomes ideal.
+In the poem entitled Le Byron de nos Jours, in his Dramatis Personae, we have a single moment of passion thrown into relief after this exquisite fashion.
+Those two jaded Parisians are not intrinsically interesting: they begin to interest us only [215] when thrown into a choice situation.
 But to discriminate that moment, to make it appreciable by us, that we may "find" it, what a cobweb of allusions, what double and treble reflexions of the mind upon itself, what an artificial light is constructed and broken over the chosen situation; on how fine a needle's point that little world of passion is balanced!
-Yet, in spite of this intricacy, the poem has the clear ring of a central motive; we receive from it the impression of one imaginative tone, of a single creative act.
+Yet, in spite of this intricacy, the poem has the clear ring of a central motive.
+We receive from it the impression of one imaginative tone, of a single creative act.